 What to Expect

 At Colorado Regenerative Health, the goal of PRP Therapy is to relieve pain through natural healing while promoting long-lasting results.
 Initial improvement may be seen within a few weeks, and will steadily increase as your healing advances.
 PRP Therapy allows you to return to your active lifestyle prior to injury.
 Ultrasound images will confirm for you and the team at Colorado Regenerative Health the tissue repair after PRP Therapy and verify the healing process.

 PRP Therapy is typically prescribed for patients with moderate osteoarthritis or other musculoskeletal conditions that have failed conservative treatment options such as rest, medication, and physical therapy.
 You and the Colorado Regenerative Health team will discuss your health history, injury and goals to determine if Platelet Rich Plasma Therapy is for you.

 Call for a Consultation

-If you are interested in Platelet Rich Plasma Therapy, Stem Cell Therapy, or any of our other regenerative therapies, the team at Colorado Regenerative Health is ready to help.
+If you are interested in Platelet Rich Plasma Therapy, Regenerative Therapy, or any of our other regenerative therapies, the team at Colorado Regenerative Health is ready to help.
 Call (303) 872-7161 today to schedule your free consultation!